LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 <br>

-# Image Classification and Generation with MNIST and CelebA
+# Image Classification and Generation for MNIST and CelebA with constant curavture VAEs

 <br>

-# Molecular Property Prediction with QM9
+# Molecular Property Prediction for QM9 dataset with constant curavture VAEs